tdiprima/multi-viewer/README.md

 Tammy DiPrima tammy.diprima&#64;stonybrook.edu

-Distributed under the BSD 3-Clause License.
+Distributed under the Apache License 2.0.
 See [LICENSE.txt](LICENSE.txt) for more information.

 ## Contributing